TheCalculatorsHub

 What Is Hair Diffraction and How Does It Work?

 Hair diffraction is a simple physics experiment that measures the width of a human hair using a laser pointer and a wall.
 When a coherent laser beam strikes a thin opaque object such as a hair or wire, the light bends around the edges and interferes with itself on a screen behind it, creating a pattern of alternating bright and dark bands called a diffraction pattern.
 The spacing of those dark bands encodes the width of the hair mathematically, allowing a measurement accurate to within 5 to 15% using nothing more than a laser, a ruler, and this calculator.
+For another everyday physics measurement experiment, see the buoyancy experiment calculator; for the related wave optics of solar angle and wavelength, see the sun angle calculator.

 The physics behind the experiment is Babinet's principle, which states that the diffraction pattern of an opaque obstacle is identical to the pattern produced by a slit of the same width, because the two patterns must sum to the unobstructed beam.
 This means the standard single-slit diffraction formula applies directly to hair.
 The HyperPhysics single-slit diffraction reference by Georgia State University provides the full derivation.
 The experiment was one of the first demonstrations that light behaves as a wave, and it remains a standard undergraduate optics lab worldwide.